Deutsche Bank says Actavis deal shores up capital

-FRANKFURT Deutsche Bank (DBKGn.DE) said it will raise its core tier one capital position by 290 million euros (236 million pounds) thanks to drug maker Watson's WPI.N purchase of Actavis, making the lender a beneficiary of the deal.
+FRANKFURT Deutsche Bank said it will raise its core tier one capital position by 290 million euros ($382 million) thanks to drug maker Watson's purchase of Actavis, making the lender a beneficiary of the deal.

 Transferring de facto ownership of Actavis from Deutsche Bank, which has billions in debt exposure to the Swiss generic drugmaker, to U.S.-based Watson allows the bank to free up a capital buffer it was forced to set aside to cover for potential Actavis losses.